redis/redis-doc/topics/indexes.md

 Apparently nobody searches for "banahhh", for example, but the query was performed a single time, so we end presenting it to the user.

-What we could do is, out of the returned items, we pick a random one, divide its score by two, and re-add it with half the score.
-However if the score was already "1", we simply remove the item from the list.
+What we could do is, out of the returned items, we pick a random one, decrement its score by one, and re-add it with the new score.
+However if the score reaches 0, we simply remove the item from the list.
 You can use much more advanced systems, but the idea is that the index in the long run will contain top queries, and if top queries will change over the time it will adapt itself.

-A refinement to this algorithm is to pick entries in the list according to their weight: the higher the score, the less likely it is picked in order to halve its score, or evict it.
+A refinement to this algorithm is to pick entries in the list according to their weight: the higher the score, the less likely entries are picked in order to decrement its score, or evict them.

 Normalizing strings for case and accents
 ---